axyorah/lsystem2flower/README.md

 - there are skip connections between the encoder and decoder
 - weights are clipped to be in the [-1,1] range

 In decoder I use (2x bilinear resize + Conv) instead of ConvTranspose, because it results in somewhat "smoother"-looking images.
-Weights are regularly clipped to avoid `NaN`s.
+Weights and gradients are regularly clipped to avoid `NaN`s.
 If you're training on GPU, CUDA will deal with `NaN`s gracefully, and you will not notice that something is wrong with the model until you run inference on CPU...

 #### Discriminator
 Again, discriminator architecture is mostly the same as in [tensorflow pix2pix tutorial](https://www.tensorflow.org/tutorials/generative/pix2pix):
 - base is a PatchGAN
 - each block is Conv -> Batchnorm -> LeakyReLU
-- the shape of the output layer in (batch_size, 13, 13, 1)
+- the shape of the output layer is (batch_size, 13, 13, 1)
 - discriminator receives two inputs: photorealisic flower as **A**-part and black flower edge on white background as **B**-part.

 #### Training